Uber launches U.S. vaccine rides program in White House partnership

+Healthcare & PharmaceuticalsUber launches U.S. vaccine rides program in White House partnership

-(Reuters) - Uber Technologies Inc on Monday launched its COVID-19 vaccine rides program in partnership with the White House, offering all Americans an up to $25 discount for each of their trips to and from a vaccination site.
+Uber Technologies Inc (UBER.N) on Monday launched its COVID-19 vaccine rides program in partnership with the White House, offering all Americans an up to $25 discount for each of their trips to and from a vaccination site.

 Customers who have booked a vaccine appointment can request a ride through the Uber app and either incur no charges if the trip costs less than $25, or receive a $25 discount for their journey, the company said.